Reduction for one-loop tensor Feynman integrals in the relativistic quantum field theories at finite temperature and/or finite density: Summary and Discussions

-\emph{Second GPVRS.---}The essential spirit of PVRS is to express the generic tensor integrals in terms of Lorentz-covariant tensor structures imposed by Lorentz symmetry \cite{CPVRS,Ellis,Denner2006}.
-This crucial idea turns out also applicable to other continuous spacetime symmetries, such as the $\mathrm{SO}(D-1)$ spatial rotation symmetry.
-In the presence of spatial rotation invariance, the spatial component of generic tensor integrals can be similarly written as that in the PVRS \cite{CPVRS,Ellis,Denner2006}.
-In a spatial rotation covariant manner, the spatial components of the generic tensor integrals $B^{\rho}(p_1;1;2)$ and $B^{\rho\sigma}(p_1;1;2)$ can be reduced on the same footing as
+It is helpful to compare the \emph{generalized} Passarino-Veltman reduction above with its alternative representation.
+Following the essential spirit of \emph{conventional} Passarino-Veltman reduction that expresses the generic one-loop tensor Feynman integrals in terms of the Lorentz-covariant tensor structures dictated by the Lorentz symmetry \cite{CPVRS,Ellis,Denner2006}, one can reduce the spatial components of generic one-loop tensor Feynman integrals by utilizing the covariant tensor structures imposed by the $\mathrm{SO}(D-1)$ spatial rotation symmetry.
+In a spatial rotation covariant manner, the spatial components of generic one-loop tensor Feynman integrals $\mathscr{B}^{\rho}(p_{1};m_{1},\mu_{1};m_{2},\mu_{2};\beta)$ and $\mathscr{B}^{\rho\sigma}(p_{1};m_{1},\mu_{1};m_{2},\mu_{2};\beta)$ can be reduced on the same footing as